Fredericdrnl/fredericdrnl/README.md

-## Hey 👋
+# Hey 👋

 **I'm Frédéric DOURNEL, I am 20 years old and live in Calais.**

 **I currently leaning computer science at the University Littoral Côte d'Opale in the 2nd year of computer scientist bachelor.**

-- 🔭 I’m currently working on blokus game project
+- 🔭 At the moment, I'm working on blokus game project
 - 🌱 I’m currently learning to create discord bot

 ## I work with 🛠